 Zero Emission Transport Examples

-Spain aims to produce 156 tons of e-methanol daily by 2027 through the partnership between Forestal de Atlántico in Galicia and BASF.
-This fuel uses CO₂ produced with green hydrogen to significantly reduce carbon emissions in maritime transport.
-Additionally, Maersk plans to produce 2 million tons of e-methanol annually at Spanish facilities to meet the needs of ships operating in its fleet by 2030.
-Another green methanol plant with 100,000 tons/year capacity to be developed at Gijón port in the Asturias region is supported by European Green Deal funding.
+This fuel, produced using green hydrogen, is expected to significantly reduce carbon emissions in maritime transport.
+Additionally, Maersk plans to produce approximately 2 million tons of e-methanol annually at Spanish facilities to meet fuel needs in its fleet by 2030.
+The green methanol plant with 100,000 tons/year capacity planned for Gijón Port in the Asturias region is also supported under the European Green Deal.

 Türkiye's Net Zero Emission Target: Transport Roadmap Project